 As we navigate the transition to a new scale, it's natural to feel a mix of emotions about the changes and uncertainty about what steps to take next.
-Keep in mind that many of the core principles in the ITERS-3 and ITERS-R are the same but simply show up in different items and indicators, or at different quality levels.
+Keep in mind that many of the core principles in the FCCERS-3 and FCCERS-R are the same but simply show up in different items and indicators, or at different quality levels.

-The scoring system continues to use the same 7-point scale where quality builds from the 1 level to the 7 level.
-Both scales emphasize developmentally appropriate practices and aim to promote enriching experiences for young children by offering a framework that supports teachers and programs in creating nurturing environments.
-The ITERS-3 continues to evaluate how the environment, including teachers, impacts children's daily experiences.
+The scoring system continues to use the same 7-point scale where quality indicators build from the 1 level to the 7 level.
+Both scales emphasize developmentally appropriate practices and aim to promote enriching experiences for children by offering a framework that supports providers in creating nurturing family childcare environments.
+The FCCERS-3 continues to evaluate how the environment, including the providers, impact children's daily experiences.
 Aspects of the indoor and outdoor space, materials, health and safety practices, language and interactions, and the structure of daily events are still considered.
-While the phrase "much of the day" is not used in this scale, children still need much access to a variety of materials throughout the observation.
-Accessibility requirements focus on the experience and developmental needs of each age group enrolled in a classroom.
+While the phrase "much of the day" is not used in this scale, children from young infants through school-age, if enrolled, still need much access to a variety of materials throughout the observation.
+Accessibility requirements focus on the experience and developmental needs of each age group enrolled in the program.